Our-COVID-Voices/api/README.md

-# Connecting Voices - API
+# Our COVID Voices - API

-The main API component for the Connecting Voices platform.
+The main API component for the Our COVID Voices platform.

 ## Getting started